North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

 North Carolina Schedule Analysis

-- The Tar Heels' best win of the season came against the Davidson Wildcats, a top 100 team (No. 56), according to our computer rankings.
-The Tar Heels captured the 74-70 home win on November 12.
+- Against the Davidson Wildcats, a top 100 team in our computer rankings, the Tar Heels secured their best win of the season on November 12, a 74-70 home victory.

-- The Tar Heels have tied for the 40th-most Quadrant 1 defeats in the country (two).
+- The Tar Heels have two losses against Quadrant 1 teams, tied for the 43rd-most in Division 1.

-- North Carolina has tied for the 27th-most Quadrant 2 victories in the country (one).
+- North Carolina has one win against Quadrant 2 opponents, tied for the 27th-most in the country.

-- North Carolina has four wins versus Quadrant 3 teams, tied for the 42nd-most in Division 1.
+- North Carolina has four wins over Quadrant 3 teams, tied for the 47th-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!